-The roads are set out in a roughly linear grid with the exception of Zion Road.
+6.4.3 The roads are set out in a roughly linear grid with the exception of Zion Road.
 The housing style is a mixture of older properties dating back to the early 1900s and more modern buildings all on medium sized plots.
-All of the properties are detached and the most common style elements for construction are the use of a chalet-style bungalow format with pitched roofs and inset dormer windows.
+Most of the properties are detached and the most common style elements for construction are the use of a chalet-style bungalow format with pitched roofs and inset dormer windows.
 Partial wood cladding of upper storeys has become more popular with recent builds.

-Figure 6 3 Palestine ward boundary
+Figure 6.3 Palestine ward boundary

-The 'patchwork' of properties in Palestine results from a low uptake of available plots in the early part of the 1900s, possibly due to the remote location and distance from local amenities such as shops and schools.
+6.4.4 The 'patchwork' of properties in Palestine results from a low uptake of available plots in the early part of the 1900s, possibly due to the remote location and distance from local amenities such as shops and schools.
 Over the years, the early bungalow-style developments have been improved upon by successive owners once planning permission was granted to create larger dwellings.
 Until recently, Palestine had local access to a village shop and public house (both just outside the Parish boundary in Grateley), but both have closed in recent years, with the public house being demolished for housing.
-A selection of Palestine character views is shown in Figure 6.4.
+A selection of Palestine character views (extracted from appendix D) is shown in Figure 6.4.